michaldarda/sy18nc/README.md

 # Sy18nc

-Simple tool to synchronize Rails .ymls with translations
+Simple tool to synchronize Rails .ymls with locales.

+## Requirements

+**This gem is compatible with Ruby 2.0 or higher.
+It will not work with lower Ruby versions.**

 ## Installation